Antiochian/the-Great-Plague/README.md

 -----

-In the meantime, you can see a very barebones demonstration of the program running with only 11 weeks of data from 7 parishes fed into it:
+In the meantime, you can see a very barebones demonstration of the program running with only 7 parishes and only a few weeks of data provided:

 ![Prototype GIF](current_prototype.gif)